 We must remain COVIDSafe to protect our community.
-Get vaccinated, wear a face mask (indoors and out) and check in.
-For more information on changes to Council services and facilities
+Get vaccinated , book your booster and check in.
+For more information

 Building permits relate to structures and are required to ensure a construction complies with regulations and a Planning Permit relates to aesthetics, amenity and the environment.

 Building and Planning Permits are two independent processes and a Planning Permit is generally required before a Building Permit can be issued.